TheSaltedKing/ARMSX2/README.md

 # Google Play Store
 ARMSX2 is available on the Google Play Store once released.

+# Affiliation
+We are NOT affiliated with ARM Holding LTD in any way shape or form.
+We chose the name ARMSX2 since it runs on ARM devices, and seek no commercial incentive from the emulator.
+The most we accept is voluntary donations.
+Thank you.

 # Additional Credits
 [PCSX2](https://github.com/PCSX2/pcsx2) - ARMSX2 would not be possible without the legendary work from the PCSX2 team.